GeorgiosIoannouCoder/vera-deployed/README.md

-***NOTE: The undeployed version of this project, more readable code (all code needed to be compressed in a single app.py file due to deployment issues), and how to set it up and run it on your local machine can be found [here](https://github.com/GeorgiosIoannouCoder/vera).***
+***NOTE: The undeployed version of this project, a more readable code (all code in this repository needed to be compressed into a single app.py file due to deployment issues), and how to set it up and run it on your local machine can be found [here](https://github.com/GeorgiosIoannouCoder/vera).***

 <div>
     <h1  align="center" >Voice Emotion Recognition of Audio 🔊</h1>